Danie Craven: Education and teaching career

-In 1929 Craven enrolled at Stellenbosch University in the Western Cape.
+In 1929, Craven enrolled at Stellenbosch University in the Cape Province.
 He initially registered as a theology student, but later switched to Social Sciences and Social Anthropology.
 The switch was prompted by medical advice after his vocal chords were damaged by a kick to the throat while he tried to stop charging forwards during the 1932 test against Scotland.

 Craven lodged in Wilgenhof Men's Residence, following in the footsteps of his maternal grandfather, George Nathaniel Hayward (1886–1977).
 In 1903 Hayward had been one of Wilgenhof's first residents.
 An all-round athlete, Craven represented his university in rugby, swimming (captain), water polo and baseball.
 He also participated in track and field, and played cricket, tennis, and soccer.

 Craven obtained his BA (1932) as well as a MA (1933) and PhD (1935) in ethnology at Stellenbosch.
 His PhD dissertation was titled Ethnological Classification of the South African Bantu.
 His third doctorate was for his thesis on Evolution of Modern Games.
 He was appointed as Stellenbosch's first professor of physical education in 1949, and served in that capacity until 1975.

-After completing his education at Stellenbosch, Craven started teaching at St. Andrew's College in Grahamstown, Eastern Cape, in 1936.
+After completing his education at Stellenbosch, Craven started teaching at St. Andrew's College in Grahamstown, Cape Province, in 1936.
 He coached the school's rugby side, and while there he was selected for the 1937 Springbok tour.

 Craven joined the Union Defence Force in 1938 as director of physical education and was sent to Europe to study physical education in Germany, the Netherlands, Belgium, Italy, France, and Britain.
 The imminent outbreak of war forced the Cravens to return to South Africa.
 Craven was appointed head of physical education at the South African military academy with the rank of major.
 When his section was established as a separate Physical Training Brigade in 1947, Craven was promoted to lieutenant-colonel and director of the brigade.
 His military career was momentarily interrupted in 1947 as he was appointed lecturer in the Union Education Department at Stellenbosch University before returning to the brigade.

 Due to his fame as a Springbok, Craven's image was used in Afrikaans language newspapers during the Second World War to encourage men to enlist.
 The advertisement showed Craven in uniform, looking into the distance and announcing, "I am playing in the biggest Springbok team ever; join me and score the most important try of your life."